 In November 2016, the FASB issued ASU No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash, to require that amounts generally described as restricted cash and restricted cash equivalents be included with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
-ASU No. 2016-18 will be effective during the fiscal year ended January 31, 2019.
 The Company has adopted the provisions of ASU No. 2016-18 as of February 1, 2017.
 The adoption of ASU No. 2016-18 did not have a material effect on the Company's condensed consolidated financial statements.